pietheinstrengholt/rssmonster/README.md

 TODO
 ----

-* Add buttons to create new category, mark as read current selection, delete selection
 * Allow categories, feeds to be renamed
 * Speed up database queries for categories and unread counts
 * When moving feeds between categories, change the count for the category